 - cold air

-Once a person knows what their asthma triggers are, they can take action to avoid them by, for example:
+Once a person knows what their asthma triggers are, they can

 - refraining from smoking and avoiding secondhand smoke